Ciaran-Mu/hangman/README.md

 git clone https://github.com/Ciaran-Mu/hangman.git
 cd hangman
 ```
-Then run the most recent milestone file
+Then run the hangman_game file
 ```
-python milestone_5.py
+python hangman_game.py
 ```

 ## Usage instructions

-Instructions to enter a gues of one letter will appear in the terminal.
+Instructions to enter a guess of one letter will appear in the terminal.
 Enter one letter as a guess and the output will tell you if it is contained within the random word chosen or not.

 ## File structure

-The milestone_x.py files represent iterations of the hangman project.
-Each is standalone and the only dependency is the 'random' python module.
+The milestone_x.py files represent iterations of the hangman project, and the final version is hangman_game.py.
+Each is standalone and the only dependency is the 'random' Python module.
+Written in Python 3, not tested on previous versions

 ## License information